 A back spasm is a sudden and involuntary contraction or tightening of a muscle due to strain, weakness, overuse and muscle strain.
 It usually happens near the nerve roots of the spinal cord and places pressure on these sensitive nerves and result to a severe pain. a muscle happens when exerting excessive energy or straining such as performing heavy lifting, strenuous sports activity and working out.
 A person is prone to muscle spasms when the body is not hydrated properly or supply of potassium or calcium is the body are low.

-Symptoms of back spasms
+Symptoms of a back spasm

 - Hip or buttock pain